bigcommerce/dev-docs/docs/api-docs/customers/current-customer-api.md

 When a shopper is browsing as a guest, the endpoint returns a `404 Not Found` HTTP status code and an error message.

-On Stencil storefronts, you can check whether any customer is signed in before running the request by wrapping your request in an `{{#if customer}}` Handlebar Helper.
-For more information, see [Handlebars Helpers](/stencil-docs/reference-docs/handlebars-helpers-reference#if).
+On Stencil storefronts, you can check whether any customer is signed in before running the request by wrapping your request in an `{{#if customer}}` [Handlebars Helper](/stencil-docs/reference-docs/handlebars-helpers-reference#if).

 ## Resources